 - Pupils are provided with opportunities to move independently and with support.

 - Physical activities include body awareness, fine motor, gross motor and mobility.

 - All pupils have a physiotherapy programme, which is identified by a physiotherapist and OT.
-This outlines individual programmes of stretches, postural changes and identifies equipment to be used to support and challenge pupils.
+These outline individual programmes of stretches, postural changes and identify equipment to be used to support and challenge pupils.